How Can You Make Kids Lunches More Sustainable?

 According to Harvard University’s School of Public Health program, Healthy and Sustainable Food, the benefits of making environmentally aware food purchases can help to promote “healthier people”, “secure food supplies” and “thriving communities”.

 As well as this, the time spent in compulsory education is “unique and important”, as it is during these years that “healthy growth and development” is determined, as stated in South Australia’s Healthy Eating Guidelines.
 Help pave the way for “healthier futures” for your children by ensuring they eat high-quality, fresh produce for lunch and at other meal times, which is likely to not only improve their performance at school as well as improve your local community and environment too.

-It's not only the contents of your children's lunch boxes that are important – the containers used to store the food all day long should be given consideration too.
-Reusable sandwich wraps are an ideal way to store part of your kid's lunch as they are easy to use, quick to clean and centrally, don't harm the planet, in comparison to plastic or other traditional lunchtime storage materials.
-The rPet material and PEVA lining ensure that your children's food will be kept fresh, safely.
+It’s not only the contents of your children’s lunch boxes that are important to make kids lunches more sustainable – the containers used to store the food all day long should be given consideration too.
+Reusable sandwich wraps are an ideal way to store part of your kid’s lunch as they are easy to use, quick to clean and centrally, don’t harm the planet, in comparison to plastic or other traditional lunchtime storage materials.
+The rPet material and PEVA lining ensure that your children’s food will be kept fresh, safely.

 Staying hydrated throughout the school day is also essential – stainless steel drinks bottles offer a convenient and eco-friendly way to store water, fresh fruit juices, smoothies or whatever your little one likes to drink.
 These are great for cutting costs and plastic consumption, meaning your children can quench their thirst and you don’t have to worry about any negative side effects on the environment.